-Attorney Chris Levy represents individuals and their families impacted by asbestos-related diseases as a member of the asbestos litigation department at Simmons Hanly Conroy LLC.
-His dedication to obtaining the best results possible for his clients has led to the recovery of millions of dollars in verdicts and settlements for victims and their families.
+Attorney Chris Levy is a shareholder at Simmons Hanly Conroy in the asbestos litigation department.
+During his more than 10 years of experience, he has represented individuals and their families impacted by asbestos-related diseases, like mesothelioma.
+His dedication to securing results for his clients has led to the recovery of millions of dollars in verdicts and settlements on their behalf.

-A veteran of over 200 cases, Chris works with individuals throughout all aspects of their mesothelioma cases.
+A veteran of over 300 cases, Chris works with individuals throughout all aspects of their mesothelioma cases.
+He has been admitted to the bar in Illinois, California, Missouri, Pennsylvania, the Central District of California and the Southern District of Illinois.
 He maintains working relationships with referring attorneys and balances a caseload that covers multiple jurisdictions.

 “I have several years of experience representing clients from a wide range of backgrounds and occupations,” Chris said.
 “This experience enables me to develop a strong course of action for each client I work with.”

 An Experienced Asbestos Litigator